gregeng/gregeng.github.io/source/_posts/2013-11-06-i-like-my-coffee-strong-and-my-params-stronger.markdown

 end

 ```
-Instead of having to individually having to individually call the following methods, `first_name=`, `last_name=`, `email=`, and `password=` to set all of these input values ... mass assignment lets us get it done at a higher level of abstraction.
+Instead of having to individually call the following methods, `first_name=`, `last_name=`, `email=`, and `password=` to set all of these input values ... mass assignment lets us get it done at a higher level of abstraction.

 But with this convenience lies a crucial vulnerability.
 In the form example above, we can assume that this web application is backed by a database with a `users` table that may have more columns than the form leads us to believe.
-Perhaps administrators also have users accounts within the application and certain permissions are allocated to them.
+Perhaps administrators also have user accounts within the application and certain permissions are allocated to them.
 This could be based on an `admin` column that takes a boolean value of 0 or 1.

 Using this knowledge, we can maliciously change any one of the inputs to alter the `admin` column instead ... even if this wasn't the original intent of the form.
 Using Google's Chrome browser, I can inspect the element of the form and change the email input field to reference `user[admin]` instead of `user[email]`